Constructing coherent spatial memory in LLM agents through graph rectification: Introduction

 To address this challenge, we propose \textbf{LLM-MapRepair}, a modular framework for detecting and repairing topological inconsistencies in navigation graphs constructed by LLM agents.
 At the core of our method is the \textbf{Version Control}, a versioned graph history that records every modification to the graph, along with its originating observation and time indexed head.
 Version Control enables time-aware tracing, rollback, and structural comparison, allowing the system to pinpoint the specific actions that introduced inconsistencies, even if they occurred many steps earlier.

-To improve the efficiency of graph repair, we introduce an \textbf{Edge Impact Score} to prioritize repair actions by estimating the potential downstream effects of each edge based on reachability, usage frequency, and conflict propagation.
-This enables the system to identify low-impact edges that can be safely edited or removed, thereby reducing the risk of introducing further inconsistencies during the repair process.
+To improve the efficiency of graph repair, we introduce an \textbf{Edge Impact Score} that estimates the potential downstream effects of each edge based on reachability, usage frequency, and conflict propagation.
+High-scoring edges are the most plausible root causes of cascading errors, so the system inspects and rewrites them first; this descending-order inspection strategy is what we call ``Edge-Impact Ranking'' in the experiments.

-We evaluate our approach on environments from the MANGO benchmarks \citep{ding2024mangobenchmarkevaluatingmapping}, where LLM agents construct navigation graphs from raw textual observations.
-Experiments show that our method significantly improves structural integrity and overall task performance, especially in cases involving long-range error propagation.
+We evaluate our approach across four evaluation settings (\S\ref{sec:datasets}): controlled-error synthetic graphs for per-component ablation, synthetic and TextWorld-procedurally-generated environments for cross-vendor generalization, cleaned-MANGO LLM-built IF maps for repair-stage evaluation, and Chapters~16--17 of \emph{Dream of the Red Chamber} for natural-text deployment.
+Experiments show that our method substantially improves structural integrity and overall task performance, especially in cases involving long-range error propagation.
 Our contributions are as follows:

-\begin{itemize} \item We identify a critical limitation of LLM-based agents in long-horizon exploration: their inability to detect and correct accumulated structural errors that emerge from temporally distant actions. \item We propose a history-aware graph repair framework, integrating Version Control-based error tracing, Edge Impact scoring. \item We refine the MANGO \citep{ding2024mangobenchmarkevaluatingmapping} benchmark dataset by systematically removing all non-topological actions and inherent structural conflicts, creating a topologically consistent dataset better suited for evaluating LLM-based spatial mapping and navigation. \end{itemize}
+\begin{itemize} \item We identify a critical limitation of LLM-based agents in long-horizon exploration: their inability to detect and correct accumulated structural errors that emerge from temporally distant actions. \item We propose a history-aware graph repair framework, integrating Version Control-based error tracing, Edge Impact scoring. \item We refine the MANGO \citep{ding2024mangobenchmarkevaluatingmapping} benchmark dataset by systematically removing all non-topological actions and many pre-existing structural inconsistencies, creating a cleaned variant whose LLM-built input graphs provide a controlled testbed for map repair. \end{itemize}